You can eat healthier by making a few swaps, such as choosing whole grains over refined grains and eating more protein.

 It has been strained to remove its excess whey, which is the watery part of milk.
-The end result is a yogurt that is higher in fat and protein than regular yogurt.
+This results in a final product that’s higher in fat and protein than regular yogurt.

-In fact, it contains up to three times the amount of protein found in the same amount of regular yogurt, or up to 9 grams per 100 grams (, 13).
+In fact, it contains up to twice as much protein as the same amount of regular yogurt does, or up to 10 grams per 3.5 ounces (100 grams) (

-Eating a good source of protein helps you feel fuller for longer, helping you manage your appetite and reduce your food intake, if that’s your goal (
+Eating a good source of protein can help you feel fuller for longer, which can help manage your appetite and reduce your food intake, if that’s your goal (

-Furthermore, since Greek yogurt has been strained, it contains fewer carbs and lactose than regular yogurt, making it suitable for those who follow a low-carb diet or are lactose intolerant.
+Plus, since Greek yogurt has been strained, it contains fewer carbs and less lactose than regular yogurt.
+This makes it suitable for people who follow a low carb diet or are lactose intolerant.

-Simply replace some snacks or regular yogurt varieties with Greek yogurt for a hefty dose of protein and nutrients.
+Simply replace some snacks or regular yogurt varieties with Greek yogurt for a hearty dose of protein and nutrients.

-Just make sure to pick the non-flavored varieties, as flavored ones may be packed with added sugar and other unhealthy ingredients.
+Just make sure to pick the plain, unflavored varieties.
+Flavored yogurts may be packed with added sugar and other less nutritious ingredients.

 Not knowing exactly what you need makes room for impulse buying, while hunger can cause you to toss even more low nutrient foods into your shopping cart.